DevExpress-Examples/asp-net-web-forms-grid-text-wrapping/Readme.md

 ## Show a truncated text

-Set the [ASPxGridView.SettingsBehavior.AllowEllipsisInText](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridBehaviorSettings.AllowEllipsisInText) property to to `true` to automatically truncate cell texts if they do not fit into the cell width.
-To indicate that the text is clipped, the control displays an ellipsis (`…`).
+Set the [ASPxGridView.SettingsBehavior.AllowEllipsisInText](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridBehaviorSettings.AllowEllipsisInText) property to `true` to automatically truncate cell text if it does not fit into the cell's width.
+To indicate clipped text, the control displays an ellipsis (`…`).

 ```aspx
 <dx:ASPxGridView ID="grid" runat="server" DataSourceID="CustomersDataSource">